bufbuild-ru/docs/docs/reference/descriptors/index.md

 Generated message classes in C++ are sub-classes of [`Message`](https://protobuf.dev/reference/cpp/api-docs/google.protobuf.message#Message) and thus have a method named `GetDescriptor`.
 They also have a method named `GetReflection`, which allows for reflective access to the message’s fields (both for reading and writing field values).

-::: tip NoteNote that if a file uses an option like [`option optimize_for = LITE_RUNTIME;`](https://github.com/protocolbuffers/protobuf/blob/v22.0/src/google/protobuf/descriptor.proto#L377-L384) then the generated messages are instead sub-classes of [`MessageLite`](https://protobuf.dev/reference/cpp/api-docs/google.protobuf.message_lite#MessageLite) and thus _don't include support for descriptors or reflection_.
+::: tip Note that if a file uses an option like [`option optimize_for = LITE_RUNTIME;`](https://github.com/protocolbuffers/protobuf/blob/v22.0/src/google/protobuf/descriptor.proto#L377-L384) then the generated messages are instead sub-classes of [`MessageLite`](https://protobuf.dev/reference/cpp/api-docs/google.protobuf.message_lite#MessageLite) and thus _don't include support for descriptors or reflection_.

 :::